-2.The incorporation of Institutional Level Learning Goals into the Program Level Learning Goals Below are the Literature Program's Baccalaureate Goals for all tracks which will fully carry over into the BFA in Creative Writing's Program Goals; we have bolded the Institutional Level Learning Goals that align with them.
+2. The incorporation of Institutional Level Learning Goals into the Program Level Learning Goals Below are the Literature Program's Baccalaureate Goals for all tracks which will fully carry over into the BFA in Creative Writing's Program Goals.

 The Literature Program's Learning Outcomes